-The three morphotypes of each genus induced lesions on the internodes of the stems, on the petioles and in the axil of the leaves.
-The average diameter of the lesions and the genus aggressiveness index were revealed with a significant difference between the genus (P = 0.01).
+Three genera have induced lesions on the internodes of the stems, on the petioles and in the axil of the leaves.
+Average diameter of lesions and mean aggressiveness index of genera were revealed with significant difference (P = 0.01).
 Parasitic pressure was very high for all three genera.
-The genus Colletotrichum gloeosporioides and the genus Fusarium sp. were the most abundant fungal stands of symptoms and were found with total parasitic pressure on the seeded explants.
-The genus Botrytis sp. could be revealed by four out of five explants for a stand lower than those of the other two genera.
-The average diameters of necroses caused by morphotypes of the genera Colletotrichum gloeosporioides and Fusarium sp. were larger than those of morphotypes of the genus Botrytis sp..
-Morphotypes of the genera Colletotrichum gloeosporioides and Fusarium sp. were more aggressive on stems and petioles than morphotypes of the genus Botrytis sp.
+Colletotrichum gloeosporioides and Fusarium sp. genus were the most abundant fungal population and were found with total parasitic pressure on the seeded explants.
+Botrytis sp. genus could be revealed by four out of five explants and was lower than those of the other two genera in fungal population.
+The average diameters of necrosis caused by morphotypes of Colletotrichum gloeosporioides and Fusarium sp. were larger than those of morphotypes of Botrytis sp. genus.
+Morphotypes of Colletotrichum gloeosporioides and Fusarium sp. genera were more aggressive on stems and petioles than morphotypes of the genus Botrytis sp.
 (Table 2).